• Skip to primary navigation

 Ingredients

-• ½ tsp. honey can use maple syrup or agave
+• ½ tsp. agave nectar can use maple syrup or honey

 Instructions

-• Cut the Brussels sprouts in half or quarters, depending on size.
-Make sure sprouts are relatively even in size to ensure that they cook evenly.
+• Chop the mid-sized Brussels sprouts in half and larger ones into quarters, so that they are relatively even in size to ensure even cooking.

-• After 15 minutes, remove the pan from the oven.
-Pour the sauce over the Brussels sprouts and stir to evenly coat them in the sauce.
+• After roasting for 15 minutes, remove the baking sheet from the oven.
+Pour the glaze over the sprouts and toss them in it until completely coated.

-• Return the pan to the oven and roast for an additional 4-5 minutes.
-Remove pan from oven.
+• Return the pan to the oven for an additional 5 minutes and toss the Brussels sprouts once again.

-• Sprinkle the Brussels sprouts with 2 Tbsp. sesame seeds to garnish.
-(Optional)
+• To Serve: Serve the Brussels sprouts with sesame seeds for garnish (optional).

 Video